ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/02-ProgrammingBestPractices.md

 > - Always include informative documents for your programs and data
 > - Carefully structure and track your raw and calculated data {: .checklist}

+By implementing the above programming techniques, you will be better prepared to create sets of code to analyze complex biological data sets.

 ## Ways to Approach Programming Tasks
 Throughout any programming undertaking we should be thinking about our problem solving thought process.
 This means that you will need to think critically about how you approach [solving coding problems][codingProblems] with programming.
 Often you will find that there are many routes to the same solution, and which route you take may depend on your intended user or available tools.